Generating Multi-type Temporal Sequences to Mitigate Class-imbalanced Problem: Methodology

-When generating a new event type and time interval at each step, we follow the generator policy and sample from categorical and normal distributions independently and concatenate them to obtain the action vector $a_m$, then append them to the current partial sequence $\bm{A}_m$ to obtain a new partial sequence $\bm{A}_{m+1}$.
-Once a complete sequence of length $L$ has been generated, we pass the sequence $\bm{A}$ to the Discriminator $D$ which predicts the probability of the sequence to be real against generated:
+When generating a new event type and time interval at each step, we follow the generator policy and sample from categorical and Gaussian distributions independently and concatenate them to obtain the action vector $a_m$, then append them to the current partial sequence $\bm{A}_{1:m}$ to obtain a new partial sequence $\bm{A}_{1:m+1}$.
+Once a complete sequence of length $L$ has been generated, we pass the sequence $\bm{A}$ to the Discriminator $D$ which predicts the probability of the sequence to be real against fake:

-The feedback from $D$ can be used in training $G$ such that $G$ can better learn how to generate sequences similar to real training data to deceive $D$.
+The feedback from $D$ can be used to train $G$ to generate sequences similar to real training data to deceive $D$.
 Because the discrete data is not differentiable, gradients can not passed back to generator like in image-base GANs.

-The original seqGAN training uses Policy Gradient method with Monte-Carlo roll-out to optimize the policy.\cite{yu2017seqgan}.
-In order to reduce variance in the optimization process, seqGAN runs the roll-out policy starting from current state till the end of the sequence for multiple times to get the mean return.
-Here we use an Actor-Critic method with a Critic network instead of MC roll-out to estimate the value of any state, which is computationally more efficient.\cite{bhatnagar2007naturalgradient}.
+The original SeqGAN training uses Policy Gradient method with MC roll-out to optimize the policy.\cite{yu2017seqgan} In order to reduce variance in the optimization process, SeqGAN runs the roll-out policy starting from current state till the end of the sequence for multiple times to get the mean return.
+Here we use an Actor-Critic method with a Critic network instead of MC roll-out to estimate the value of any state, which is computationally more efficient.\cite{bhatnagar2007naturalgradient}

-The Critic network models a state-dependent value $\hat{V}^{G_{\theta}}_{\psi}(S_m)$ for a partially generated sequence $A_m$ under policy $G_{\theta}$, which is defined as the expected future return for a complete sequence provided by the Discriminator $D$:
+The critic network models a state-dependent value $\hat{V}^{G_{\theta}}_{\psi}(S_m)$ for a partially generated sequence $\bm{A}_{1:m}$ under policy $G_{\theta}$.
+The output of the critic is defined as the expected future return for the current state $S_m = \bm{A}_{1:m}$, which will be given by the discriminator $D$ when a complete sequence $\bm{A}$ is generated.